(Click on images to view larger)

 In 1983, bolstered by her nephew and agent, Vinny Allegrini, she began self-syndicating her work across the country, and quickly became a familiar presence on America's op-ed pages.

-Eleanor gathers her research from the television, often videotaping documentaries and news shows, then creating her drawings from the images she’s captured on tape.
-She prefers this to still photographs because “on TV, you can see how they act—their expressions, their gestures.”
+Eleanor gathered her research from the television, often videotaping documentaries and news shows, then creating her drawings from the images she’d captured on tape.
+She prefered this to still photographs because “on TV, you can see how they act—their expressions, their gestures.”

 Contact Eleanor Mill Back to NewsArt